microsounds/microsounds.github.io/.src/notes/dotfiles.md

 Outside of `git` worktrees, the path component will be mangled by [`path-shorthand`]({GIT_REMOTE}/atelier/raw/master/.local/lib/path-shorthand) and be truncated to the last `$PATH_WIDTH` characters _(default is 50)_ for improved usability.

+## Termux for Android
+Single-user shell environment should work as expected on Termux without root access or changes to `$PREFIX/etc` with several caveats described below:

+Post-install scripts make these adjustments statically for existing scripts.

+### Standard file descriptors
+Shell scripts on Android systems without root access have no access to standard file descriptors `/dev/std{in,out,err}`, use `/proc/self/fd/{0,1,2}` instead.

+### Shell escapes in `sh`
+`\e` to insert shell escape literals works in some circumstances but not all, use `\33` when in doubt.

+### `$PREFIX`
+Previously, `termux-chroot` was used to ensure a FHS-compliant environment, but it introduces unacceptable performance drawbacks in my tests.

+Use Termux's own environment `$PREFIX` to refer to standard filesystem locations within scripts, e.g. `$PREFIX/tmp` which expands to `/data/data/com.termux/files/usr/tmp`

+### Background processes on Android 11 and later
+Many manufacturer distros of Android since version 11 have become far more aggressive in pruning "phantom" processes (daemons) in the pursuit of battery life optimization.
+In order to prevent Android from prematurely pruning `ssh-agent` while multitasking, it is called as the parent process for the current shell.

+Termux developers recommend their own non-standard startup method or running daemons in the foreground without forking and with wakelock acquired if you wish to run a long-running task.

 ## `cd`
 * The contents of `$OLDPWD` is preserved across `bash` sessions.
 * `cd` offers the following extensions: